Packing and covering directed triangles asymptotically: Fractional packing

 Hence, $e_{AB}$ belongs to $F$ which concludes the proof of the lemma. \end{proof}

 We are now ready to prove Theorem~\ref{thm:fract}.

 \begin{proof}[Proof of Theorem~\ref{thm:fract}] Let $c$ be an optimal fractional triangle cover of $D$ and $m$ an optimal fractional triangle packing.
 By Lemma~\ref{lm:heavy-arc}, we can assume that $c(e)<5/9$ for every arc $e$ of $D$.
 We will show that there exists a triangle cover with weight at most $1.8\nu^*_{t}(D)$ by presenting a random procedure for constructing a triangle cover $F$ and showing that the expected weight of $F$ is at most $1.8\nu^*_{t}(D)$.
+We remark that the procedure can be derandomized using the method of conditional expectations to obtain a deterministic algorithm producing such a set $F$ with weight at most $1.8\nu^*_{t}(D)$.

 We now describe the procedure.
 First, we split the vertices into two sets $A$ and $B$, including each vertex with probability $1/2$ to either of the sets independently of other vertices.
 We next fix $\alpha$ to be $5/9$ and the values of $\beta$ and $\gamma$ as follows: with probability $0.6$, we set $\beta=4/9$ and $\gamma=0$; with probability $0.3$, we set $\beta=3/9$ and $\gamma=1/9$; and with probability $0.1$, we set $\beta=\gamma=2/9$.
 We refer to these three choices as Choice I, Choice II and Choice III, respectively.
 Finally, we apply Lemma~\ref{lm:triple} with these values $\alpha$, $\beta$ and $\gamma$ to obtain a triangle cover $F$.

 We next analyze the expected weight of the triangle cover $F$.
 Let $p(e)$ be the probability that an arc $e$ is included in the triangle cover $F$; the value $p(e)$ depends on the value $c(e)$ only and the dependency can be found in Table~\ref{tab:prob}.
 The complementary slackness implies that if $c(uv)>0$ for an arc $uv$ of $D$, then the sum of $m(uvw)$ over all vertices $w$ such that $uvw$ is a triangle is equal to $w(uv)$.
 The expected weight of the triangle cover $F$ is equal to